NeilWJames/email-notice-wp-document-revisions/docs/README.md

 * Bulk subscribe/unsubscribe users to/from e-mail notifications (go to Users->All Users and see bulk actions)

-Initial release sending e-mails to Internal users only based on plugin "WP JV Custom Email Settings" by Janos Ver.
+The initial release sending e-mails to Internal users only was based on plugin "WP JV Custom Email Settings" by Janos Ver.